conorhassan/AR-nanoTabPFN/README.md

 Compiling the whole model (`torch.compile(model)`) works but has long warmup time (~10+ min) due to tracing all shape combinations.

+## Future Optimizations

+- Avoid per-step `torch.cat` allocations in shared-context decode by preallocating a working buffer for K/V and slicing views instead of concatenating.

 ## Citation

 ```bibtex